aquasecurity/tracee/docs/getting-started/kubernetes-quickstart.md

 ## Interacting with Tracee

-Once installed, Tracee immidiately starts producing system activity events, such as processes and containers activity, network activity, and more.
+Once installed, Tracee immediately starts producing system activity events, such as processes and containers activity, network activity, and more.
 To see the events that Tracee produces, use can use the `kubectl logs` command.

 ```console
 kubectl logs -f daemonset/tracee -n tracee-system